yhanyi/Dotfiles/README.md

-# dotfiles
+# Dotfiles

-Managing my dotfiles a bit more seriously.
+Config files for both my MacOS and Arch-Linux setups.